kensanata/just-halberds/Myrkheim.md

-<address>YYYY-MM-DD.
-Written by Alex Schroeder.
-Based on random tables
+<address>PDF generated YYYY-MM-DD.
+Written and adapted by Alex
-written by Alex Schroeder and Whidou.
+Schroeder.
+Based on random tables written by Alex Schroeder and Whidou.
 To the extent possible under law, the authors of this work has waived all copyright and related or neighboring rights to this work.</address>

 Myrkheim
 ========